Here is a tamari substitute list for you. This will be useful when you can’t get a hold of tamari bottles at the local grocery store.

-Tamari is a soy sauce that is made with fermented soybeans, wheat, and salt.
+Tamari is a soy sauce made with fermented soybeans, wheat, and salt.
 It’s one of the many Japanese soy sauces available on the market.
 This sauce is also known as dark soy sauce.

 Creating tamari is a much easier process than soy sauce as it is the runoff from miso paste.
 The sauce is collected as it oozes out of the miso paste.
 Generally, it’s mainly made from soybeans, though some companies add preservatives.

-There is also a low sodium variety of tamari available.
+There is also a low-sodium variety of tamari available.
 Generally, the flavor will be the same with low sodium tamari.
 This option works well for those who need to consume less salt for dietary purposes.

 This tamari sauce substitute provides a similar flavor.
 Plus, soy sauce is versatile, so you can use it for any recipe that requires tamari.

-Use a 1:2 ratio to substitute tamari with soy sauce.
+Cooking Tip: Use a 1:2 ratio to substitute tamari with soy sauce.
 Add more if needed.

-Use this tamari replacement in salad dressing, stir-fries, marinades, stews, and other similar dishes.
+Use this tamari replacement in salad dressing and stir-fries.
+They’re also perfect for marinades, stews, and other similar dishes.

 Use miso paste in stews, soups, and salad dressings.
 As it has a thicker consistency, this paste does well with recipes with higher liquid content.

-Use a 1:1 ratio with the altered paste.
+Cooking Tip: Use a 1:1 ratio with the altered paste.

-It has a thinner consistency, like soy sauce, making a great replacement in marinades and soups.
+It has a thinner consistency, like soy sauce, too.
+This makes it a great replacement for marinades and soups.

-Use a 1:1 ratio when replacing tamari with coconut aminos.
+Cooking Tip: Use a 1:1 ratio when replacing tamari with coconut aminos.

-This option is much pricier than tamari at the grocery store, so it is not a good swap for everyone’s budget.
+This option is much pricier than tamari at the grocery store.
+For this reason, it is not a good swap for everyone’s budget.

 Liquid aminos can be challenging to find.

-Use a 1:1 ratio for this tamari alternative.
+Cooking Tip: Use a 1:1 ratio for this tamari alternative.

 You can use Worcestershire for flavoring marinades, soups, stews, and salad dressings.
 This replacement option also works best for meat and seafood dishes.

-Use a 1:1 ratio to replace tamari with Worcestershire.
+Cooking Tip: Use a 1:1 ratio to replace tamari with Worcestershire.

-Start with a 1:2 ratio and increase as needed.
+Cooking Tip: Start with a 1:2 ratio and increase as needed.

-Using this tamari replacement offers complex savory flavors to any dish.
+Using this tamari replacement offers complex, savory flavors to any dish.
 It’s an easy-to-find alternative with many uses.

-This sauce swap is thicker, like tamari, and provides a similar flavor.
+This sauce swap, like tamari, is thicker and provides a similar flavor.
 Use this sauce to flavor salmon, chicken, and noodle dishes.

-Use a 1:1 ratio to replace tamari with teriyaki sauce.
+Cooking Tip: Use a 1:1 ratio to replace tamari with teriyaki sauce.

 Besides sharing an umami flavor, hoisin also provides richness to dishes.
 Use hoisin for a similar thicker consistency and complex taste.

-Start with a 1:2 ratio and increase the quantity to your flavor preference.
+Cooking Tip: Start with a 1:2 ratio and increase the quantity to your flavor preference.

-This vinegar, made from pickled plums, provides a salty, sweet, tangy, meaty taste.
+This vinegar, made from pickled plums, provides a salty, sweet, tangy, and meaty taste.
 While not a perfect flavor match, it does offer some of the flavor notes present in tamari.

 Umeboshi vinegar provides a similar flavor found in tamari.
-It offers a delicious fruity taste to veggie-based meals like salads and steamed veggies.
+It offers a delicious fruity taste to meals like salads and steamed veggies.

-This vinegar is much saltier than tamari, so it is easy to use too much and create an overly salty dish.
+This vinegar is much saltier than tamari.
+So, it is easy to use too much and create an overly salty dish.
 This option is challenging to find in stores unless you live near an Asian market.

-Start with a 1:3 ratio and adjust as needed.
+Cooking Tip: Start with a 1:3 ratio and adjust as needed.